All You Need to Know about Abortion in Singapore

 Most abortions are conducted before the 13th week of pregnancy, within the first trimester.
 First trimester abortions are safe medical procedures, and can be done in clinics which have the facilities of a minor Operating Theatre (OT), or in a hospital.
 Abortions during this stage can be done either medically or surgically, with the latter being more common.

 There are also abortions conducted from 14 weeks, although that is not as common.
 These second trimester abortions are usually performed in unfortunate circumstances where the foetus has an abnormality during the course of pregnancy.
 In this case, the procedure is always done using medications, within the hospital, where the mother has to undergo a mini-labour process to deliver the baby.
-Such incidents of pregnancy termination in the late stages will need to be discussed separately with your attending gynaecologist.
+Such incidents of pregnancy termination in the late stages will need to be discussed separately with your attending gynaecologist in Singapore.

 How is Abortion Carried Out?

 Over the past 3 decades, medical technology has developed to improve the safety of abortion procedures for women across the world.
 There are generally 2 main types of abortion procedure, which is explained in further detail below: